diligentlyai/freewayai/docs/database_templates.md

                         },
                         "search_query_template": {
                             "type": "string",
-                            "description": "The template to be filled out and sent to the database."
+                            "description": "The template to be filled out and sent to the database, with keyword variables in curly brackets ({})."
                         },
                         "result_count": {
                             "type": "integer",